Selecting a language will automatically trigger the translation of the page content.

 If the perpetrator is prosecuted before the correctional court, you can to be a civil party.

 As a civil party, you can be compensated by asking for damages.
-The compensation may correspond to the amounts defrauded but also to compensate for your possible moral injury.
+The compensation can correspond to the amounts defrauded but also repair your eventual non-material damage.

 If the perpetrator is found guilty, the court may order him to pay you damages and determine the amount.